reinteractive-open/installfest_guides/source/guides/installfest/understanding_migrations.md

 end
 ```

+(Don't forget to save your file.)

-Re-run our feature spec again after making this
-change (`rspec spec/features/reading_blog_spec.rb`) and
-everything should still be working perfectly.
+Re-run our feature spec again after making this change (`rspec spec/features/reading_blog_spec.rb`) and everything should still be working perfectly.

 ### Cleaning up

 We've implemented a new feature and everything seems to work.
-Lets run our
-entire test suite just to make sure.
+Lets run our entire test suite just to make sure.
 Run: `rspec --order default`.

 Oh no!
 We have some errors to fix.